mcneel/clam/README.md

 ## Configuration

 To keep things simple, I've hardcoded the organisation name and opted to use a [personal access token] to authorise calls to the GitHub API where necessary.
 Set `CLAM_GITHUB_ORG` and `CLAM_GITHUB_TOKEN` accordingly.
 The personal access token requires the `repo` scope to set commit statuses and query repo collaborators.
+The user to which the personal access token belongs should also be a member of `CLAM_GITHUB_ORG`.

 To authenticate signatories you'll need to register for a new [developer application] and set the values of `CLAM_GITHUB_CLIENT_ID` and `CLAM_GITHUB_CLIENT_SECRET` accordingly.
 Access to private information is not required; This process is in place simply to ensure that signatories can only sign for GitHub accounts that they have access to, therefore only the username is stored after authentication.
-For the callback url use "hostname/_auth", for example
+For the callback url use the `/_auth` endpoint, for example
 ```
 https://clam-example-57.herokuapp.com/_auth
 ```